Get a Home Loan from Bajaj Housing Finance Limited at 6.90 Percent | Business

 Get a Home Loan from Bajaj Housing Finance Limited at 6.90 Percent

-Pune, Maharashtra, India (NewsVoir) Amid this year's festive season, Bajaj Housing Finance Limited (BHFL), a wholly owned subsidiary of Bajaj Finance Limited has announced a reduction in its Home Loan acquisition rates for new customers.
-The new home loan acquisition rates start at 6.90%*.
+Pune (Maharashtra) [India], November 21 (ANI/NewsVoir): Amid this year's festive season, Bajaj Housing Finance Limited (BHFL), a wholly owned subsidiary of Bajaj Finance Limited has announced a reduction in its Home Loan acquisition rates for new customers.
+The new home loan acquisition rates start at 6.90 per cent*.
 This rate cut will make home loan financing more cost-effective, as the housing loan interest rate is among the main loan components that decide one's monthly and total interest outgo.
 Bajaj Housing Finance Limited offers high-value Home Loan funding, and with the latest home loan acquisition rate reduction, customers can work towards making their dream house a reality soon.

+Here are some ways in which the drop in the home loan acquisition rate can be of benefit: Service smaller EMIs and pay less home loan interest

 - READ MORE ON: